-There's nothing wrong with missionary itself though - it's all about how you do it.
+There's nothing wrong with the missionary sex position itself though - it's all about how you do it.
 So, with the help of a sexologist and sex therapist, we unpack everything you need to know about this pick of the best sex positions and how to improve it to spice up your relationship for good.

 How to make missionary sex better

 Foreplay is typically seen as any kind of sexual activity that precedes a 'main event'.
 However, it doesn't always have to be sexual, and taking it back to the non-physical intimacy of sex can be the most undervalued yet important part of proper arousal.